arnaud-dezandee/cucumber-mink/doc/steps.md

 ###### /^(?:|I )go to (?:|the )homepage$/

     Given I am on the homepage
-    Given I go on the homepage
+    Given I go to the homepage

 ---